McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/3_Components/README.md

 The `SAVE` section is where the output file is generated.
 In most cases, the `DETECTOR_OUT_2D` function is called with name, labels, bounds, arrays, and file name.
 This optional section is mostly used in monitor components.

-The `FINALLY` section is used here to free the allocated memory on exit, and the `MCDISPLAY` indicates how to draw the component with drawing primitives (line, multiline, rectangle, box, circle, sphere).
+The `FINALLY` section is used here to free the allocated memory on exit, and the `MCDISPLAY` indicates how to draw the component with drawing primitives (line, multiline, rectangle, box, circle, sphere, off_display).

 ### Step 2: Component surgery